 The Quick Answer

-You can wax a car’s windshield and windows however, most waxes are not formulated to work on glass and can cause streaking and smearing.
-It’s better to use a water-repellent glass cleaner, or glass coating that is specifically designed to protect the windows.
+Most waxes are not formulated to work on glass and can cause streaking and smearing so it is not recommended to apply a traditional wax to the windshield.
+It’s better to use a water-repellent glass cleaner, or glass coating that is specifically designed to protect the glass instead.

 So with that said, where do you go from here, and how do you figure out if the wax you want to use is suitable?
 The rest of this article should hopefully clear all this up.